AAAA Records

 - Have more questions?

-Redundancy and load balancing: You can configure multiple AAAA records for the same domain name, each pointing to a different server’s IPv6 address.
-This enables:
+Redundancy and load balancing: You can create multiple AAAA records for the same domain, each pointing to a different server’s IPv6 address.
+This lets you do a couple of things:

-- Failover: If one IPv6 server becomes unavailable, traffic can be redirected to another available server.
+- Failover: If one server goes down, traffic moves to another one automatically.

-Multiple names to one address: Just as with A records, several different domain names can point to the same single IPv6 address, with each domain having its own AAAA record directing to that shared IP.
+Multiple domains, one address: Different domain names can all point to the same IPv6 address.
+Each domain gets its own AAAA record, but they all resolve to that shared IP.

 Managing AAAA records in DNSimple